NCommander/JRT/README.md

 4. A 1200 baud system operating as a ALOHA random access channel

 For handling congestion control, https://www.rfc-editor.org/rfc/rfc2914.txt has more information as do other RFCs.

-# File Transmission Operations
-## LIST
-Lists all files hosted on the JRT node, along with their file ids, and total number of chunks.

-## INFO <file_id>
-Provides additional information about a given file

-## GET_CHUNK <file_id> <chunk_id>
-Downloads chunk from a given node.
-Takes arguments for file name, chunk number

 # Transmission Sessions
 JRT provides a Layer 3 protocol built over APRS that other applications (including itself) can leverage, such as providing tasks as file transfer and more.
 In effect, from an application perspective, JRT communications operate as (very slow) TCP/IP connections.